Pshy0/pshy_merge/BONUSES.md

 # Make custom bonuses maps

-This module contains additional bonuses you can use to make maps.
+This module contains additional custom bonuses.

-This document explain how to use them.
+This document explain how to use them to make maps.

-# Edit a map.
+# Edit a map

-I recommand using [miceditor](https://entibo.github.io/miceditor/) to create custom bonus maps.
+I recommend using [miceditor](https://entibo.github.io/miceditor/) to create custom bonus maps.

 To insert a custom bonus, add a new circle ground (13), with the folowing properties:
 - Foreground: ☐ false